Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

-\paragraph{Contributions} We introduce information signaling as a novel, counter-intuitive, defense against rational password attackers.
-We adapt a Stackelberg game-theoretic model of Blocki and Datta~\cite{BlockiD16} to characterize the behavior of a rational password adversary and to characterize the optimal signaling strategy for an authentication server (defender).
-We analyze the performance of information signaling empirically using several large password datasets: RockYou, Yahoo!~\cite{SP:Bonneau12,NDSS:BloDatBon16}, and LinkedIn~\cite{LinkedInPwdCorpus}.
-We analyze our mechanism both in the idealistic setting, where the defender has perfect knowledge of the user password distribution $\mathbb{P}$ and value $v$ of each cracked password, as well as in a more realistic setting where the defender only is given approximations of $\mathbb{P}$ and $v$.
-In our experiments, we analyze the fraction $x_{sig}(v)$ (resp. $x_{no-sig}(v)$) of passwords that a rational attacker would crack if the authentication server uses (resp. does not use) information signaling.
-Even when the defender is only given an approximation of $\mathbb{P}$ we find that the reduction in the number of cracked passwords can be substantial e.g., $x_{no-sig}(v)-x_{sig}(v) \approx 10\%$.
+We introduce password information signaling as a novel, counter-intuitive, defense against rational password attackers.
+We adapt a Stackelberg game-theoretic model of Blocki and Datta~\cite{BlockiD16} to characterize the behavior of a rational password adversary and the optimal signaling strategy for an authentication server (defender).
+We analyze the performance of password information signaling using several large password datasets: Bfield, Brazzers, Clixsense, CSDN, Neopets, 000webhost, RockYou, Yahoo!~\cite{SP:Bonneau12,NDSS:BloDatBon16}, and LinkedIn~\cite{LinkedInPwdCorpus}.
+We analyze our mechanism both in the idealistic setting, where the defender has perfect knowledge of the user password distribution $\mathcal{P}$ and the attacker's value $v$ for each cracked password, as well as in a more realistic setting where the defender only is given approximations of $\mathcal{P}$ and $v$.
+In our experiments, we analyze the fraction $x_{sig}(v)$ (resp. $x_{no-sig}(v)$) of passwords that a rational attacker would crack if the authentication server uses (resp. does not use) password information signaling.
+We find that the reduction in the number of cracked passwords can be substantial e.g., $x_{no-sig}(v)-x_{sig}(v) \approx 8\%$ under empirical distribution and $13\%$ under Monte Carlo distribution.
 We also show that information signaling can be used to help deter online attacks when CAPTCHAs are used for throttling.

 An additional advantage of our information signaling method is that it is independent of the password hashing method and requires no additional hashing work.
 Implementation involves some determination of which signal to attach to a certain account, but beyond that, any future authentication attempts are handled exactly as they were before i.e. the signal information is ignored.